abnceo/myGitsite/source/README.md

 >
-> People always tend to overestimate the effect of a technology/habit in the short run and underestimate the effect in the long run.
+> People always tend to overestimate the effect of a technology or a habit in the short term,
+> and underestimate the effect in the long term.
 >